+Since its founding, the UW-Whitewater has distinguished itself as a leader in teacher education.
+The COEPS continues this tradition of creating a community of learners.
+This community, composed of students, university faculty and staff, school educators, and community leaders, is characterized by reflection, engagement, service and responsiveness as befits reflective facilitators of learningThe College of Education and Professional Studies is the unit with the responsibility for coordinating all programs offered for initial and advanced licensure and for the on-going renewal of knowledge, skills, and dispositions of teachers and other school personnel.
+The essential mission of the teacher education program at the University of Wisconsin-Whitewater is the preparation of effective teachers and other school personnel in order to meet the needs of diverse student populations in the public schools and in other educational settings throughout the state of Wisconsin and elsewhere In addition to providing an array of programs leading to initial licensure, the unit provides programs for advanced licensure, for advanced degrees, for licensure renewal, and for personal and professional enrichment.
 The unit holds that effective teachers and other school personnel must be well-educated and well-grounded in the content knowledge of their disciplines.
 They should be skilled in the practices of pedagogy and possess an array of interpersonal and technical skills.
-They should be committed to educating all students, have confidence in their power to make a difference in children's lives, be open to innovation and change, and be able to work effectively with diversity in colleagues, students, parents, and contexts.
-In addition to knowing about children, subject matter, educational theory, and strategies for teaching, teachers and other school personnel should be dedicated to the development of youth, and possess an openness to new ideas and the challenge of conflicting ideologies.
+They should be committed to educating all students, have confidence in their power to make a difference in children's lives, be open to innovation and change, and be able to work effectively with diversity in colleagues, students, families, and contexts.
+In addition to knowing about children, subject matter, educational theory, and strategies for teaching, educators and other school personnel should be dedicated to the development of youth, and possess an openness to new ideas and the challenge of conflicting ideologies.

 The conceptual framework is grounded in a knowledge base that cites research and educational philosophy to support practice.
 While there is recognition that unit faculty values vary and that specific programs weigh some values more heavily than others, there is nevertheless universal agreement that candidates should think, solve problems, communicate, create positive learning environments, respect all learners, engage in life-long learning, conduct action research, and develop a style of leadership.
 In short, each candidate must facilitate and reflect.
+We affirm the essential role of education in assisting citizens to attain their inalienable rights of life, liberty, and the pursuit of happiness as reflected in the principles of our nation's founding documents.
+We affirm the democratic processes by which individuals and society are empowered.
+We share an abiding commitment to the ongoing development of democratic purposes, policies, and intents as they serve to benefit all.
+We affirm the role of educators as active contributors to the development of an informed citizenry that is committed to these principles.
+As educators we dedicate ourselves to developing and exemplifying a sense of civic responsibility and social justice, of interpersonal respect, a regard for scholarship, and the use of evidence in determining matters of public policy.
+We affirm the responsibility of educators to speak and act on behalf of children and youth and the responsibility of educators in furthering public understanding of the educational needs of children and youth.